Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 interval is correct.

 9) improperly time-attributed metrics.
-You don't tell statsd timestamps of when things happened.
+You don't tell statsd the timestamps of when things happened.
 Statsd applies its own timestamp when it flushes the data.
 So this is prone to various (mostly network) delays.
 This could result in a metric being generated in a certain interval only arriving in statsd after the next interval has started.
 But it can get worse.
 Let's say you measure how long it takes to connect to a database server.
-Typically it takes 100ms but maybe now it takes 60s.
-Note that the metric message is only sent after the full request has completed.
+Typically it takes 100ms but let's say now many requests are taking 60s.
+Note that the metric
+message is only sent after the full request has completed.
-So during the full minute where requests were slow and busy, there are no metrics, and only after a minute do you get the stats that reflect requests spawned a minute ago, and issues that were live several intervals before being reported.
+So during the full minute where requests were slow and busy, there are no metrics (or only some metrics that look good, they came through cause they were part of a group of requests that managed to execute timely), and only after a minute do you get the stats that reflect requests spawned a minute ago, and issues that were live several intervals before being reported.
-Not a major issue, just something to be aware of.
 The higher a timing value, the more into the past the values it represents.
+But watch out for the request aborting all together, causing the metrics never to be sent!
+Make sure you properly monitor throughput and the functioning (timeouts, errors, etc) of the service from the client perspective, to get a more accurate picture.
 Note that many instrumentation libraries have similar issues.

 10) the relation between timestamps and the intervals they describe.
 When I look at a point at a graph that represents a spike in latency, a drop in